umee-network/umee/x/uibc/README.md

 ### Design

 All inflows and outflows are measured in token average USD value using our x/oracle `AvgKeeper`.
-The `AvgKeeper` aggregates TVWAP prices over 16h window.
+The `AvgKeeper` aggregates TVWAP prices over a 16h window.

 We are tracking inflows and outflows for tokens which are registered in x/leverage Token Registry.
 NOTE: we measure per token as defined in the x/leverage, not the IBC Denom Path (there can be multiple paths).
 Since creating a channel is permission less, we want to use the same quota token.